1. Home

 Tip: If you live in a home like mine and are struggling with patio aesthetic, try using a lattice or something similar for your pots.
 Using this method will allow you to bring life and color to your outdoor area without sacrificing ground space.

-Step 3: Plant.
+Step 3: Plant and Pot.

 After I had each planter and pot ready, I simply added potting soil!